giovannilentini/world_wide_job/README.md

-Project Languages and Technology for the Web: World Wide Job Daniele De Pascali: 1984462
+# Project Languages and Technology for the Web: World Wide Job
-Giovanni Lentini: 1987799

-Project Description: With this project, we aimed to create a website where it is possible to post and search for part-time job offers.
-For development, we used HTML-5, CSS, PHP, and AJAX.
+## Team Members:
+- **Daniele De Pascali**
+- **Giovanni Lentini**

+## Project Description:
+We have created this website with the aim of providing a space where users can publish and search for part-time job opportunities.
+To achieve this, we utilized a combination of **HTML-5**, **CSS**, **PHP**, and **AJAX**.

+## File Contents:
-File Description: The site contains 9 pages, each located in a folder which also includes JavaScript scripts (with AJAX calls), PHP scripts, and CSS styles.
-Besides these folders, there are the database, images, and profileimages folders.
+Our project is intuitively organized, with 9 pages, each located in a dedicated folder.
+Each folder contains the necessary JavaScript scripts (with AJAX calls), PHP files, and CSS styles.
+Additionally, you will find the folders: `database`, `images`, and `profileimages`.

-In the database folder, we find all the scripts necessary to connect to the database.
-Specifically, there is the “database.php” file that manages the connection to the MySQL database.
-Additionally, there are the “login.php” and “registration.php” files that use the database connection to add or select users to create a new session.
-Finally, the “logout.php” file ends the session.
+- The `database` folder contains all the scripts to connect to our MySQL database, including the `database.php` file that manages the connection.
+Additionally, there are the `login.php` and `registration.php` files which utilize the database connection to add or select users to create a new session.
+Finally, the `logout.php` file ends the session.
-The images folder stores all the images used for the site's graphics.
-The profileimages folder stores the profile pictures of all users.
+- Images used for the website's graphics are stored in the `images` folder.
+- Lastly, user profile images are archived in the `profileimages` folder.